grizzogor/grizz.club/README.md

     -   MIT

 Additional attributions for actual content of the website are contained in the website itself.
 Visit the [page](https://nilllzz.github.io/grizz.club) and view different content to see attributions and artists.

+Page design and original implementation by nilllzz (https://nilllzz.dev)